limneos/SpringBoard-and-Dock-Plugins-API/README.md

 -------------

 Before you begin, note that you can find 2 nic templates for Theos in this repository.
 You can use them to quickly create dock or springboard plugins.

+For those familiar with WeeApp plugins (Notification Center plugins), SpringBoard and Dock plugins are the same plugins exactly.

 Plugins are bundles , consisting of the bundle library, an Info.plist with the bundle's info and any other images or files you may wish to include.